Gastric Bypass Surgery

 These will be discussed with you in detail during a consultation or before consenting to surgery.
 In particular, with weight loss surgery, there are risks of infection, bleeding and injury.

-The outcomes for gastric bypass surgery typically include few, if any, complications for many patients – and for those that have complications, they are primarily of a minor problem that will pass, such as treatable infection around an incision line (~5%).
+The outcomes for this surgery typically include few, if any, complications for many patients – and for those that have complications, they are primarily of a minor problem that will pass, such as treatable infection around an incision line (~5%).
 However, you will need to assure that you read and fully understand all potential complications from this surgery.
 Ask our Specialists in Weight Loss Surgery & Gastro-Intestinal Health for details.